 Instructions

-• THE SAUCE: Place cashews in a heatproof bowl and pour about 1 cup of boiling water over them.
-Let stand for 1 hour and then thoroughly drain.
-Add drained cashews, cilantro, lime juice & zest, water, olive oil, garlic powder, and salt and pepper to taste (I add 1/2 teaspoon fine sea salt and 1/4 teaspoon pepper) to a small powerful blender.
+Sauce: Place cashews in a heatproof bowl and pour about 1 cup boiling water over them.
+Let stand for 1 hour, then thoroughly drain.
+Add drained cashews, cilantro, lime juice and zest, 1/3 cup water, olive oil, garlic powder, and salt and pepper to taste (I add 1/2 teaspoon fine sea salt and 1/4 teaspoon pepper) to a small, powerful blender.
 Blend until completely smooth.
-Place in the fridge to get cold and for the flavors to intensify and meld.
+Place in the fridge to chill and for the flavors to intensify and meld.
 The sauce can be made ahead of time and refrigerated; simply stir before serving.

-• COCONUT-LIME RICE: Rinse the basmati rice in a fine-mesh sieve.
+• Coconut-lime Rice: Rinse the basmati rice in a fine-mesh sieve.
 Combine the rinsed rice, coconut milk, 1/2 cup water, and 1/2 teaspoon fine sea salt (or to taste) in a large pan with a lid.
-Stir and bring to a boil; reduce the heat to low and cover the rice with a lid.
-Allow to simmer for 13-18 minutes, or until liquid is absorbed.
-Remove from heat, keep covered, and let stand for 10-15 minutes; don't rush or it will be sticky!
-Fluff the rice with a fork and then add in the zest and juice of one lime.
+Stir and bring to a boil; reduce heat to low and cover rice with a lid.
+Allow to simmer for 13–18 minutes, or until liquid is absorbed.
+Remove from heat, keep covered, and let stand for 10–15 minutes; don’t rush or it will be sticky!
+Fluff the rice with a fork, then add in the zest and juice of 1 lime.
 Stir to incorporate.

 Recipe Notes

-• Don't have the time to make beans from scratch?
-It's okay!
-Canned black beans work too.
-Here's how to jazz up canned beans for this recipe: follow the "black bean" portion of the recipe in these Black Bean Tacos.
+• Don’t have the time to make beans from scratch?
+Here’s how to jazz up canned beans for this recipe: follow the “black bean” portion of the recipe in these Black Bean Tacos.

 • If you do make the homemade black beans (highly recommended!), warm them through in a small pot over medium-low heat.
 Stir gently to avoid breaking them.
-If you like the sauce surrounding the beans (we love it!) spoon some of that on top of the beans and rice too.
+If you like the sauce surrounding the beans (I love it!) spoon some on top of the beans and rice too.
 If not, drain the beans in a strainer before adding to the rice.

 Vegan: This is a vegan recipe.
 Omit the optional cojita cheese as a topping.